 For his work in film, Alberto Venzago has won several international awards, including Gold at the New York Film Festival for the anti-racism campaign of the Swiss Confederation as well as the EDI (2004, 2007, 2009), Switzerland’s most important prize for advertising, industrial and corporate films.
 Besides the expressiveness of his visual language, Venzago’s affable nature is undoubtedly an important success factor: “I may be a lone wolf, but filming is teamwork: you can’t whistle a symphony,” he observes, grinning.

-Alberto Venzago’s latest film, Gergiev – A Certain Madness, documents the Mariinsky Orchestra’s 2010 tour under the conductor Valery Gergiev on the Trans Siberian Railway.
-Gergiev will be in cinemas in 2012.
+Alberto Venzago’s latest film, Gergiev – A Certain Madness, documents the Mariinsky Orchestra’s 2010 and 2011 tour under the conductor Valery Gergiev on the Trans Siberian Railway.
+Gergiev will premiere on October the 2nd on the Zürich Filmfestival.